pyenv-win/pyenv-win-venv/README.md

 # Example

-- To install an env using Python v3.8.5 (should be already installed in the system using `pyenv`)
+- To install an env using Python v3.8.5 (should be already installed in the system using `pyenv install 3.8.5`)

 ```
 pyenv-venv install 3.8.5 env_name